brand icon May1

 But then I wanted to get faster and that motto can’t apply when working on speed.
 I had to learn to deal with discomfort from pushing the pace and also know the difference between discomfort and pain.
 Now, I almost always prefer a workout to a steady state run.

-Make sure you’re doing warm-ups before each run, since this will likely make the first few miles more comfortable.
-Here are 21 ways to make running easier.
+Make sure to warm up with dynamic exercises, since this will help make the first few miles more comfortable.
+It’s one of my top ways to make running easier.

 Running a race will also help you learn to embrace discomfort.
-You’ll push yourself harder in a race than you will on a regular training run so this is especially helpful if you just don’t like pushing yourself.
+You’ll push yourself harder in a race than you will on a regular training run, so this is especially helpful if you just don’t like pushing yourself.
 Plus, you’ll be energized by the running community, which helps you stay motivated and excited about running.
-It’s usually a very good thing to get out of your comfort zone.

 And when I inevitably start to fatigue during extra hard workouts or races, here’s what helps me cope: